Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 <img src="assets/run_all.png"/>
 - Copy and paste the following code to create Snowflake objects (warehouse, database, schema, raw tables), and ingest shift  data from S3 and click `Run All` at the top of the Worksheet
 ```
-use role securityadmin;
+USE ROLE securityadmin;

 -- create tb_po_data_scientist
 CREATE OR REPLACE ROLE tb_po_data_scientist;

-use role accountadmin;
+USE ROLE accountadmin;

 /*---------------------------*/
 -- create our Database